|Foster Parent Training Requirements and Sources

 CPR and 1st Aid training must be completed in a classroom setting with hands on

-child and adult.
+and adult.
 Proof of training is accepted from any certified trainer.

-- Foster care meetings that include training.
+- Foster parent meetings that include training.

 - Child specific behavior therapy that includes foster parent participation..

 - Child specific medical training for feeding tube care, Diabetes care, etc.

 - College courses that are directly applicable to foster care.-